 When making the final decision in securing a POS System, it is imperative to do your due diligence in ensuring that you are choosing a POS based on your business’s needs and goals, without bias, with plenty of input from various stakeholders.

-Finding the best POS for your Business’s Needs Can be an Efficient and Collaborative Process.
+Finding the best POS for your business’s needs can be an efficient and collaborative process.

+Olive has helped companies like Freddy’s find the right POS for their needs.
 Olive takes the best process for procuring software and makes it easy for you to collaborate with your stakeholders to identify and rank your requirements.
 With Olive, you can anonymously review all the POS systems and integrations available in the space, within the context of how these POS systems meet your evolving business needs.
 Olive takes this long list of vendors and boils it down to a shortlist that is assured to meet your needs.
 Searching for POS reviews on Capterra or G2Crowd, can deliver biased results, but with Olive, we don’t charge vendors, so you can be confident that there is no bias on the shortlist.

 With Olive, you can check out various project requirements ahead of time and easily filter out vendors based on these requirements.
 Easily filter out vendors who don’t meet your needs, and ensure the POS addresses new business concerns.